yaronvel/synth-subnet/docs/validator_guide.md

 #### `--neuron.vpermit_tao_limit INTEGER`

-The maximum number of TAO allowed that is allowed for the validator to process miner response, (e.g. 1000).
+The maximum number of TAO allowed that is allowed for the validator to process validator response, (e.g. 1000).

 Default: `4096`